Ryael/avarice/README.md

 ## Code

 This section covers the approach to coding this project, with any new approaches being detailed alongside the rationale for them.
+A mostly object-orientated programming approach was taken in this project, with a heavy reliance on classes and methods within them.
+A lot of classes that weren't being used? were later changed to dataclasses as this made them both easier to work with and more effective in general.

 ### Commits

 - `git status` was used far more frequently to avoid committing anything I didn't intend to and this helped with keeping the commits down in size.
 - If any errors were made in the commit message, `git commit --amend` was used to edit it.
 - If a file was unintentionally added, `git restore --staged file` was used to rectify this.
-- If a commit couldn't be aptly summarised or was bigger than usual, `git commit -v` was used to stage commits for two reasons: 1) to see the visual comparison of the old code and the new code, and 2) to write a more detailed description under the commit message.
+- If a commit couldn't be aptly summarised or was bigger than usual, `git commit -v` was used to stage commits for two reasons: 1) to see the visual comparison of the old code and the new code, and 2) to write a more detailed description under the commit message. `git diff` also accomplished a similar need.
 - The imperative mood was used throughout all messages and descriptions.
 - There were a handful of bigger commits and this was primarily due to the mass refactoring of code which took changes in multiple places.
 This did, however, make the code much easier to read and work with.